surershelf/Surershelf/README.md

 ## 🌟 Biography
 "Hello World!"
 My name is Lucas Aguiar Mazzo, a technology enthusiast and a programming lover.
-I am a Software Engineering student gaining experience in various languages and technologies.
+I'm a Software Engineering student gaining experience in various languages and technologies.

 ## 🚀 About Me
 💼 I work as an office assistant at a real estate brokerage. <br>
-🎓 I am studying Software Engineering. <br>
+🎓 I'm studying Software Engineering. <br>
-✨ I am interested in becoming a Back-End developer. <br>
+✨ I'm interested in becoming a Back-End developer. <br>
 📚 Always seeking continuous learning and improving my skills. <br>

 ## 💻 Technologies